By Randy Harding

 Some plant or fruit “leathers” are starting to gain traction.
 One of them is obtained from the leaves of pineapples grown in the Philippines and is called Piñatex.
 Its production is much more sustainable than traditional leather and is completely animal-free.
 Piñatex requires less water and no harmful chemicals that are ecologically toxic to wildlife.
 The leftover leaf waste is recycled and used for fertilizer or biomass.

-Wool is considered one of the most eco-friendly materials used in the manufacturing of women’s shoes and boots.
-It uses approximately 70% less water than cotton, and approximately 20% less energy than polyester to produce the same amount of fabric.
+Wool is considered one of the most eco-friendly materials used in manufacturing women’s shoes and boots.
+It uses approximately 70% less water than cotton and about 20% less energy than polyester to produce the same fabric.

-Cork trees absorb a large amount of carbon dioxide, over 40,000 pounds during its lifetime, which keeps the gas out of the atmosphere.
-The trees live over 200 years, so that’s a lot of carbon dioxide being kept out of the atmosphere.
+Cork trees absorb a large amount of carbon dioxide, over 40,000 pounds, during their lifetime, which keeps the gas out of the atmosphere.
+The trees live over 200 years, so a lot of carbon dioxide is being kept out of the atmosphere.

 Cork and its by-products are also biodegradable, so when you add that to its health benefits when used in shoes and boots, you have a huge win-win.

-Hemp grows easily, requires little water, and no pesticides.
+Hemp grows easily, requires little water, and needs no pesticides.
 It returns nutrients to the soil and absorbs carbon dioxide.
-The carbon dioxide is only returned to the atmosphere if the plant is burned or composted, so if it used in manufacturing then the gas is retained.
+The carbon dioxide is only returned to the atmosphere if the plant is burned or composted.
+Consequently, during manufacturing, the gas is retained.

-Jute was discovered by Europeans as a substitute for flax in the late 1800’s.
-Like hemp, it grows easily without pesticides, enhances soil fertility, absorbs carbon dioxide, and releases oxygen much faster than trees.
+Europeans discovered Jute as a substitute for flax in the late 1800s.
+Like hemp, it grows easily without pesticides, enhances soil fertility, absorbs carbon dioxide, and releases oxygen faster than trees.

-It is also completely biodegradable, recyclable, and uses only natural rainwater to grow.
-Jute is another sustainable option like hemp which fights the adverse effects that cotton has on our planet.
+In addition, it is also completely biodegradable, recyclable, and uses only natural rainwater to grow.
+Jute is another sustainable option like hemp that fights the adverse effects of cotton on our planet.

-Sustainability can be described as an initiative to preserve the resources and our lives on earth.
-The three main principles of sustainability are economy, society, and environment.
-Dozens of materials have been classified as sustainable, including those that continue to have a negative impact on our society and environment.
+Sustainability is an initiative to preserve the resources and our lives on earth.
+The three main principles of sustainability are economy, society, and the environment.
+Dozens of materials are called sustainable, including those that continue to harm our community and environment.

 There are some criteria to consider when thinking about sustainability.
-Does the material degrade soil, is it derived from petroleum products, or does it use too much water relative to what it produces.
+Does the material degrade soil, is it derived from petroleum products or uses too much water relative to what it produces?
 If the answer is yes to any of the questions, then those materials do not positively impact earth’s resources or our lives.
 We cannot live without water, we cannot grow without fertile soil, and we cannot continue to rely upon fossil fuels.
-Utilizing eco-friendly alternatives preserves our planet, our resources, and improves our way of life.
+Utilizing eco-friendly alternatives preserves our planet and resources and improves our way of life.

 Today, we are experiencing a considerable change in consumer behavior as millennials and generation Z reach the market.
 Most baby boomers inherently consider luxury brands exclusive due to their high price, exceptional quality, and scarcity.
 Many luxury brands mass-produce, generating huge excess of products in secondary markets like outlets and consequently are not sustainable.
 These long-established brands do not comply with the new definition of luxury demanded by new generations.

 The meaning of luxury is shifting from being a synonym of “economic status” to incorporating the principles of purpose-driven quality products with cultural credibility and values.
-In other words, a social harmony achieved through sustainability/eco-friendly products, processes, and companies.
+In other words, social harmony comes through sustainability/eco-friendly products, processes, and companies.

 Sustainability is the new luxury!
 At eVogued you can explore some of these new brands making a difference.

-If you have any comments regarding this article, please send us an email to firstname.lastname@example.org.
+If you have any comments regarding this article, please email us at email@example.com.